digitalocean/csi-digitalocean/test/e2e/README.md

 # end-to-end testing

 It is possible to run the SIG Storage-managed end-to-end tests provided by upstream Kubernetes to validate the correctness of the DigitalOcean CSI driver.
-This document describes how the end-to-end are structured and how they can be performed using the files in this directory.
+This document describes how the end-to-end tests are structured and how they can be performed using the files in this directory.

 ## Introduction